 Architecture as an operating model

-Architecture as product platform
+Architecture as a product platform

-Contracts over conventions
+Contracts over informal conventions

-The Role of the Frontend Architect
+The role of the frontend architect

 | Component | Purpose |